jwiegley/notes/download.md

-There are three widely used ways to install the Haskell toolchain (the GHC compiler and related tools) on supported platforms (currently Linux, Mac OS X, and Windows).
-Supported offerings are:
+There are three widely used ways to install the Haskell toolchain on supported platforms.
+Currently these are:

 - [Haskell Platform](#platform)
 - [Stack](#stack)